decaf-dev/obsidian-dataloom/README.md

 ![Screenshot](.readme/cell-error-1.png)
 ![Screenshot](.readme/cell-error-2.png)

-### Mobile and Live Preview
+### Live Preview

-NOTE: This plugin is in beginning stages and has not been tested with mobile or with live preview.
-I recommend turning live preview off for now.
+April 9, 2022:
+Tables display with live preview is still being developed in Obsidian.
+If you're using live preview, please always use the table in "Reading" mode not "Editing" mode.

 ## Built With